telerik/xaml-docs/controls/radrichtextbox/getting-started/how-to-use-radrichtextbox-as-rich-content-viewer.md

 ---
 title: Use the RadRichTextBox as Rich Content Viewer
 page_title: Use the RadRichTextBox as Rich Content Viewer
-description: Check our &quot;Use the RadRichTextBox as Rich Content Viewer&quot; documentation article for the RadRichTextBox WPF control.
+description: Check our &quot;Use the RadRichTextBox as Rich Content Viewer&quot; documentation article for the RadRichTextBox {{ site.framework_name }} control.
 slug: radrichtextbox-how-to-use-radrichtextbox-as-rich-content-viewer
 tags: use,the,radrichtextbox,as,rich,content,viewer
 published: True